mhausenblas/kruiser/README.md

 ## gRPC service with NGINX proxy sidecar

 You can use [static/sidecar-kruise.yaml](static/yages.yaml) as a static boilerplate as described in the following.

+Note that in addition to NGINX being deployed as a sidecar, the config is also different.
+Here, `/etc/nginx/nginx.conf` is directly overridden, in contrast to the standalone case where a new config file `/etc/nginx/conf.d/grpc-proxy.conf` is added.

 ### Setup